nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 *{More to be added}*
+4. Should be portable, i.e. user can transfer data from one device to another easily.
+5. Should allow users to easily navigate the app interface.

 ### Glossary